 - Use drills that simulate game situations as much as possible

-- Small Area Skills – Over 80% of hockey games are played in the offensive or defensive zone, so players must be able to handle the puck in small areas
+- Small-area skills – Over 80% of hockey games are played in the offensive or defensive zones, so players must be able to handle the puck in small areas.

-- Agility – Quickness, acceleration and lateral movement with the puck are the most important puck handling skills in today’s game
+- Agility – Quickness, acceleration and lateral movement with the puck are the most important puck-handling skills.

 - Stations – Provide a great opportunity to work on puck control, while involving multiple players.
-Stations ensure kids are kept moving and time with the puck on their sticks is maximized.
+Stations ensure players are kept moving and time with the puck on their sticks is maximized.

 Hockey Canada Development Programs | Puck Control Pathway (pdf)